 Create a general savings fund and treat it like a bill.
-You are probably seeing a pattern here.
-Saving money as several bills is just as important as paying existing bills.
+You probably see a pattern here.
+Saving money on several bills is just as important as paying existing bills.
 It should be a part of a general budget plan for financial disasters.

-The 7 steps of budget planning to avoid financial disasters will above will get you on the way to solid financial success.
+The seven steps of budget planning to avoid financial disasters will above get you on the way to solid financial success.